-- 15.15 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.16 The day shift shall be the first shift of the day. - 15.17 Work schedules to be posted two (2) weeks in advance to cover a six (6) week period. - 15.18 The following shall apply to full-time employees:
+- 15.14 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.15 During each bi-weekly pay period there shall be four (4) days off, of which two (2) shall be scheduled as consecutive days off.
+The Employer will endeavour to provide schedules of not more than five (5) consecutive days.
+In any event, schedules will not provide for more than seven (7) consecutive days.

-During each biweekly pay period, two (2) consecutive days off will be scheduled.
-Schedules may provide for more than five (5) consecutive days of work, but not more than seven (7) consecutive days of work without days off, as long as four (4) days off are scheduled in each fourteen (14) day period.